Submitting to JOSTL

 Format

-Manuscripts should be submitted in Word format, not in printed form.
+Manuscripts should be submitted in Word format.
 Word files should be double-spaced with one-inch margins.
 Authors should include a list of prior publications and a resume or CV with any submission.
 Authors should retain a backup copy of any file submitted.
 Please submit manuscripts for consideration via our Scholastica website at https://bu-journal-science-technology-law.scholasticahq.com/.
 Correspondence to the Journal of Science and Technology Law may be addressed to jostl@bu.edu, but articles sent via email will not be reviewed.

 Deadline